Dragon1 Standard: Architecture

 Building Architecture vs Enterprise Architecture

-As building architecture focuses on the design and construction of structures creating functional space, enterprise architecture, according to Dragon1, focuses on the same for enterprises.
+As building architecture focuses on designing and constructing structures to create functional space, enterprise architecture, according to Dragon1, focuses on the same for enterprises.

-Because buildings and enterprises both can be classified as structures and because both can be designed and constructed and because both concepts and their principles are available for design and construction, the same concept of architecture can be applied to them.
+Because buildings and enterprises can be classified as structures, and both can be designed and constructed.
+Because both concepts and their principles are available for design and construction, the same concept of architecture can be applied to them.

-All enterprises and organizations form interconnected and collaborated ecosystems, the IT infrastructures and digital service facilities have to be always available and secure to support the work in business processes.
-Enterprise architecture is a proven management instrument to guide the journey of change for every enterprise or organization.
+All enterprises and organizations form interconnected and collaborated ecosystems.
+The IT infrastructures and digital service facilities must always be available and secure to support business processes.
+Enterprise architecture is a proven management instrument that guides the journey of change for every enterprise or organization.

 The Colosseum Architecture

 The reason to look now at the Colosseum architecture is to show that its architecture can be unveiled as a total concept.
-Many of the concepts we know today originate from the Colosseum as you will see.
+Many of the concepts we know today originate from the Colosseum, as you can see.

 The Colosseum is constructed out of many concepts.
 The total concept of the Colosseum, also called the Flavian Amphi theatre, is a half-open Amphi theatre.
 The Colosseum has been a blueprint with this for many other Amphi theaters.